-We helped to start the Intuthuko Sewing project in 2004 as a means to empower women from around the Holfontein Landfill with an opportunity to earn a living through sewing.
+We helped to start the Intuthuko Sewing project in 2004 as a means to empower women from around the Holfontein Waste Treatment and Disposal facility with an opportunity to earn a living through sewing.
 Since then, the project has grown to become a robust business that directly employs 30 people and exports their designs to countries as far away as Canada and the USA.

 Each creation of Intuthuko is made from export-quality, hand-dyed thread and is a unique piece of art and a form of personal statement.
 Their aim is to retain the traditional folk-art, quality and integrity of the product, and the themes of their work often focus on the challenges of day-to-day life as they confront it, drawing attention to issues of importance in South Africa and their community.